Introduction to Blackjack

 People frequently say the cards have no memory but this aphorism does not apply fully to the game of blackjack.
 Cards that have already been dealt impact the remaining deck’s composition.
 In turn, this influences the players’ winning chances in the future.
 Let’s consider the following example.

 The cards that have just left the deck give you very valuable information about what is likely to happen next.
-In one such scenario, you can easily deduce no blackjacks can possibly occur during the second round of play unless you return the discards to the deck and reshuffle.
-All four aces have left the deck so blackjacks are impossible.
+In one such scenario, you can easily deduce that no blackjacks can possibly occur during the second round of play unless you return the discards to the deck and reshuffle.
+All four aces have left the deck, so blackjacks are impossible.

 A Parallel with Another Casino Card Game